UAE offers 8 types of residence visas for foreigners

 Residence for business establishment

-The requirements for the Green Card Residency Visa for investors include: approval of the investment and proof of the value of the investment or partnership.
-In the event that the foreigner is in more than one license, the total capital invested is taken into account in meeting the prescribed percentage, approval of the competent local authorities and a license for the applicant to practice the activity.
+The requirements for the green residency visa for investors include: approval of the investment and proof of the value of the investment or partnership.
+If the foreigner is in more than one license, the total invested capital is taken into account in meeting the prescribed percentage, approval of the competent local authorities and a license for the applicant to practice the activity.

 Study accommodation